Elpeaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-To make a directory in a directory
+Move a file ia a directory to another directory in the same directory